hazelcast/hazelcast/site/docs/design-docs/015-mqtt-connector.md

         .build();
 ```

-You can also subscribe to multiple topics and can provide a
+You can also subscribe to multiple topics and provide a
 `MqttConnectOptions` function instead of configuring the options one by
 one: